kmh11/blog/_posts/2019-06-26-replit-xss.md

 https://replbox.repl.it/data/web_hosting_1/<username>/<repl_name>/
 ```

-I'm actually going to take a little detour and look at something interesting with the sandboxing of that data iframe:
+I'm actually going to take a little detour and look at something interesting with the sandboxing of that iframe:

 ```javascript
 sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"